szrlee/REPLAY_Influence/docs/technical/comprehensive-analysis.md

 The REPLAY algorithm implementation has been **comprehensively redesigned** with:
 - ✅ **4 Critical Bug Fixes** (momentum timing + model consistency + optimizer determinism + dataloader workers)
 - ✅ **Complete SGD Feature Support** (momentum + weight decay + all schedulers)
-- ✅ **Research-Grade Seed Management** based on PyTorch best practices and recent research
+- ✅ **Research-Grade Seed Management** based on PyTorch best practices, aiming for a high degree of reproducibility
-- ✅ **Component-Specific Determinism** eliminating hidden correlations
+- ✅ **Component-Specific Determinism** designed to eliminate hidden correlations
-- ✅ **Production-Ready Code Quality** with modular architecture
+- ✅ **High-Quality Code Implementation** with modular architecture

-**Result**: The implementation now achieves **research-grade reproducibility** following best practices from PyTorch documentation and recent deterministic training research.
+**Result**: The implementation now achieves **a high standard of reproducibility suitable for research**, following best practices from PyTorch documentation and recent deterministic training research.

 ---